William Owsley (Montana politician)

-William Owsley (1842 – March 20, 1919) was a Montana pioneer and politician, who was successful in mining, real estate and related ventures in early Butte, Montana.
+William Owsley (c.
+1842 – March 20, 1919) was an American pioneer and politician, who was successful in mining, real estate and related ventures in early Butte, Montana.
 Owsley was the fourth mayor of Butte, elected to two consecutive terms from 1882-3 and from 1883-4.

 Early life

-William Owsley was born in 1842 in Andrew County, Missouri to Bryan Young Owsley and Caroline Grissam.
+William Owsley was born in about 1842 in Andrew County, Missouri, to Bryan Young Owsley and Caroline Grissam.
 William Owsley was descended from the Owsley Family of Kentucky; his father was named for his great uncle, Bryan Young Owsley, a former United States Representative from Kentucky and first cousin to Governor William Owsley.
 William's father died in 1853, when William was ten or eleven years old.